 b.
 Lists the reasons why the co-location was unsuccessful in each instance.

-The Planning Commission may deny an application to construct a tower based on an applicant’s unwillingness to attempt to co-locate additional transmitting or related equipment on any new or existing towers or other structures. ] [D.]C. PUBLIC NOTIFICATION: At least one Public Hearing on the proposal shall be held by the Planning Commission for the construction of a new or modified [telecommunications tower or facility.]
-Cellular Antenna Tower As part of this hearing, the Planning Commission shall review the proposal for consistency with the Comprehensive Plan, Zoning Ordinance and other relevant regulations.
+The Planning Commission may deny an application to construct a tower based on an applicant’s unwillingness to attempt to co-locate additional transmitting or related equipment on any new or existing towers or other structures. ] [.]C. PUBLIC NOTIFICATION: At least one Public Hearing on the proposal shall be held by the Planning Commission for the construction of a new or modified [telecommunications tower or facility] Cellular Antenna Tower.
+As part of this hearing, the Planning Commission shall review the proposal for consistency with the Comprehensive Plan, Zoning Ordinance and other relevant regulations.

 Upon holding such hearing, the Planning Commission shall review and take final action on Applications for new Cellular Antenna Towers within sixty (60) days of a completed Application, or within a date otherwise specified in a written agreement between the Planning Commission and the Applicant.
-This time period will not begin until the filing fee is submitted and the [application] Applicatio is deemed complete.
-The Planning Commission shall notify the [applicant] Applican once the [application] Application is deemed complete and provide the deadline for the review period.
+This time period will not begin until the filing fee is submitted and the [application] Application is deemed complete.
+The Planning Commission shall notify the [applicant] Applicant once the [application] Application is deemed complete and provide the deadline for the review period.
 The Planning Commission shall either approve, approve with conditions, or deny the Application.
 If the Planning Commission does not make a final decision within the required sixty (60) days, or the date specified in the written agreement, the Application shall be deemed to be approved as submitted.
 The Planning Commission shall submit to the Applicant and the local zoning administrator, along with its action, the bases for the decision.

 [E]D. APPLICATION PROCESS AND DESIGN STANDARDS: This article defines the application process and basic design standards required by the [planning] Planning Commission for: